Quick summary

 Before we dive into the availability of Mounjaro, let’s first understand exactly what it is and how it works.

-As mentioned, Mounjaro is a medication prescribed for patients with type 2 diabetes alongside diet and exercise.
+As mentioned, Mounjaro is a medication prescribed for patients with type 2 diabetes and/or obesity alongside diet and exercise.
 Mounjaro specifically is the brand name for tirzepatide, which is dual glucose-dependent insulinotropic polypeptide (GIP) and GLP-1.
-GLP-1s and GIP both increase the production of insulin, helping manage your blood sugar levels.
-Mounjaro is taken as a weekly injection via a single-use pen.
+GLP-1 and GIP medications increase the production of insulin, helping manage your blood sugar levels and regulate appetite.
+In the UK, Mounjaro is taken as a weekly injection via a multi-use 'KwikPen" which lasts for four injections.

 We’ve written previously about how semaglutide (drugs like Ozempic and Wegovy) works, and tirzepatide has very similar effects.
 As a GLP-1, it helps decrease how much food you eat by mimicking a hormone which is released after you’ve eaten (therefore making you feel fuller for longer).
 [1]

-Initial trials suggest that Mounjaro/tirzepatide may be more effective for weight loss than semaglutide, with tirzepatide resulting in a weight loss of 17.8% compared with 12.4% for semaglutide [3].
+Initial trials in patients with type 2 diabetes suggest that Mounjaro (tirzepatide) may be more effective for weight loss than semaglutide, with tirzepatide resulting in a weight loss of 17.8% compared with 12.4% for semaglutide.[3]

 When will Mounjaro be available in the UK?